0xWerz/emsapi/README.md

 2. Tracking functionality is in `api/tracking_scraper.ts`
 3. Make your changes
 4. Restart the server to see the changes

+## Deployment

+This project is configured for deployment with Vercel.
+Ensure you have the `vercel.json` configuration file set up correctly for your deployment needs.

 ## License